TW2002/twscript/README.md

 - Dowload this extention, and unzip into folder under the extensions folder called "tscript".

+- Open VS Code, and open the Color Theme picker with File > Preferences > Color Theme. ...<br>
+   You can also use the keyboard shortcut Ctrl+K Ctrl+T to display the picker.<br>
+   Select "[TWX] Dark Theme" from the picker.

 ## Features

 - Linter - analyzes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.